Gokyo Lakes Trek

 - Accomodation: Standard hotel in Kathmandu & Tea-house in Trekking

-Gokyo Lakes Trek is one of the fascinating trekking routes of Everest region.
-Popular also as Gokyo Ri Trekking this hiking journey is as high as the Everest Base Camp trek and it offers similarly spectacular views of Mount Everest, Lhotse, Makalu and Cho Oyu, the 1st, 4th, 5th and 6th tallest mountains of the earth.
+Gokyo Lake Trek is one of the fascinating trekking routes of Everest region.
+Popular also as Gokyo Ri Trekking this hiking journey is as high as the Everest Base Camp trek and it offers similarly spectacular views of Mount Everest, Lhotse, Makalu, and Cho Oyu, the 1st, 4th, 5th and 6th tallest mountains of the earth.
 Thus many of trekkers take this trekking as the substitute of Everest Base Camp trekking.

 Gokyo, the tranquil Himalayan Lake, is a wonderful highlight of this hiking trip.
 This amazing lagoon has spread an area of 106 acres beneath the Ngozumpa Glacier, the longest glacier of Himalayas, in a basin of snowy peaks.
 Gokyo Ri, the peak with the height of 5357 meters/ 17575 feet from sea level, is closed to the Gokyo Lake.
 Hiking to the top of this peak bestows to see above mentioned four 8000 meters peaks.